 One other thing that I have included in the process is to initially plate with a thin layer of copper (a copper strike is the technical term I think).

 Unless the tin was scrupulously clean the nickel didn’t adhere well, and I knew already that a copper strike was required for steel and zinc plating.
-Hence I invested (more money…) in a bottle of Caswell Plug N’ Plate Flash Copper Solution.
+Hence I invested (more money…) in a bottle of Caswell Plug N’ Plate Flash Copper Solution, which unfortunately is no longer available from them.
 I have a small plating bath with a copper anode and this has worked extremely well.

 This will also allow me in the future to fabricate parts from steel and brass, then plate all over with copper prior to the final nickel.